Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Jon Grinspan is curator of political history at the Smithsonian's National Museum of American History.
-He holds a PhD in American history from the University of Virginia.
-Grinspan is the author of the award-winning The Virgin Vote: How Young Americans Made Democracy Social, Politics Personal, and Voting Popular in the 19th Century.
-He also frequently contributes to the New York Times, the Atlantic, and other publications, and has been featured in the New Yorker, the Washington Post, NPR programs, PBS, and NBC.
+Jon Grinspan is Curator of Political History at the Smithsonian's National Museum of American History.
+He is the author of the award-winning The Virgin Vote: How Young Americans Made Democracy Social, Politics Personal, and Voting Popular in the 19th Century.
+He frequently contributes to the New York Times, and has been featured in The New Yorker, the Washington Post, and elsewhere.
 He lives in Washington, D.C.

 Zusammenfassung